ketchoop/flora/README.md

 You can use it to upgrade your Terraform version *by one command*.
 Another use case: to switch between Terraform versions to use compatible with your **.tf manifests** Terraform binary.

+## Features

+* Upgrade your Terraform by one command
+* Switch between Terraform versions easy, fast and without pain
+* Bash/Zsh autocompletion.
+Even for versions.

 ## Install